SanjeevKGupta/example/dash/README.md

     curl http://<IP_ADDRESS_OF_THE_SECOND_RPI>:7777/dash.display

-  You should see the CPU temperature value of the **first** RPI, while performing the query on the second RPI
+  You should see the CPU temperature value of the **first** RPI, while performing the query on the second RPI.
+(Behind the scene, dash.display connects to temp service running on first container and fetches data)